TempEst2¶

 Training a Model¶

-Using all default options, full.schema()
+Using all default options, full.schema() returns a function for

 training a model.
 This function’s argument is a data frame similar to

-above, but with one additional column: temperature
+above, but with one additional column: temperature, the observed

-temperature (daily mean, Celsius) for training.
+temperature (daily mean, Celsius) for training (also temperature.max

-then returns a function like model
+full.schema()(training data) then returns a function like model

 above.
-A typical approach to model training is for id
+A typical approach to model training is for id to be set to

 training ga(u)ge IDs, such as the USGS stream temperature gage network,